Azure Data Implementation

 Even with high availability, backups are still important, so you can recover from cases of accidental corruption or deletion.
 Luckily, SQL Database automatically takes care of backups too.
 It saves them in read-access geo-redundant storage (RA-GRS) to protect against regional failures.
 Transaction log backups happen about every 5 or 10 minutes, so you won’t lose much data if you do a point-in-time recovery.

-Backups are saved for 7 days in the Basic tier and 35 days in the Standard and Premium tiers.
+Backups are saved for 7 days by default, but you can increase the retention period to up to 35 days.
 If you need to save them for longer than that, then you can configure a long-term backup retention policy for each database.
 You can keep backups for up to 10 years.

 Normally, you would restore data to the same server where it was originally located, but if you need to restore a database to a different server, then you can use Geo-restore.
 As the name implies, this is usually used to restore a database to another geographic region.
 If you’re not using active geo-replication, then this is the way to failover to another region.
 It typically takes about 12 hours, though, so it’s not a good solution for mission-critical applications.
 It can also result in the loss of up to an hour’s worth of data, since it can take up to an hour for the backup copy in the primary region to be replicated to the secondary region.
 If the primary region goes down, then the secondary region may not have the latest backup.